wsaqaf/mecodify/README.md

 - Adding the ability to see the number of reply and quote tweets for each tweet
 - Plus some other improvements in security and stability

-**Note** The new release remains in constant development so reports of bugs or issues are welcome...
+**Note** New releases (minor and major) will continue to be pushed to this repo.
+Track changes by following this repo.
+Reports of bugs or issues are welcome...

 ### Installation
 Installation instructions can be found [here](install.md)